Skip to main content

 Package

 Package exclusions allow you to select specific package combinations that cannot go together.
-This is the best option if you don’t have many exclusions, if your exclusions don’t follow a pattern related to one primary attribute, or if you need to get deeply specific about packages where more than 2 feature’s level can’t be combined.
+This is the best option if you don’t have many exclusions, if your exclusions don’t follow a pattern related to 1 primary attribute, or if you need to get deeply specific about packages where more than 2 feature’s level can’t be combined.

 Example: Maybe $1500 is a price available for the Bahamas and the Jamaica vacation, but is too little to afford Bermuda.
 You could indicate that Price $1500 and Location Bermuda can never occur together as an option.